cristinecula/slate/source/includes/_examples.md

 The other form of the `Widgetic.auth` function, invoked using the `false` parameter, will do a background non-interactive login, which succeeds only if the user has previously authorized your app and they are still logged into the Widgetic platform.

-You can use this form to reconnect to a users account upon page refresh.
+You can use this form to reconnect to a user's account upon page refresh.

 <aside class="info">To retry the authentication steps in the examples, remove the authorization for the Widgetic Documentation app from the <a target="_blank" href="https://widgetic.com/account/settings">settings</a> page.</aside>